Skip to Content

 In keeping up with the times, there’s been talk in the local media about adding cherries and grapes to the Big Fruit sculpture.
 Either way, you’ll definitely want to grab some fruity photos at Cromwell’s iconic landmark.

-5. Wine tasting
+6. Wine tasting

 A vineyard in Cromwell, New Zealand

-In Autumn the vines turn orange and it’s so beautiful!
+In Autumn, the vines turn orange and it’s so beautiful!

 There’s no doubt that sampling some amazing wine is one of the best things to do in New Zealand.
 And if you’re a wine connoisseur of any measure, Cromwell is definitely the place for you.
+After all, you’re right in the heart of Central Otago, one of the best wine regions in the country.

 In any season, it’s easy to walk from winery to winery in Cromwell.
 You and your best mates can have a “wine crawl” along the 4 Barrels Wine Trail, which leads you through some of the best and brightest that Cromwell has to offer.